 Staff training was an area identified in the gap analysis for improvement.
 Robust staff training is critical to managing an effective compounding program, so ensuring that pharmacists and technicians are competent is a priority for OMC.

 Responsibility for hiring, educating, training, testing, developing competencies, and overall supervision is shared by the lead IV pharmacist and the pharmacy manager.
 The IV room supervisor monitors and maintains the general daily operation of the IV room and ensures compliance regarding cleaning, maintenance, training, and semi-annual certification of the PECs and secondary engineering controls (SECs).
-Pharmacy staff rotates through the IV room, but the staff is dedicated in the oncology satellite.
+Pharmacy staff rotates through the IV room, but the staff is dedicated to the oncology satellite.

 Pharmacists and pharmacy technicians are trained and oriented to general pharmacy operations first, which typically requires about 4 to 6 weeks, and can then work in the IV room.
 IV training consists of didactic education, followed by a written examination requiring a score of 90% or higher to pass.
 Following the examination, and depending on prior IV room experience, each staff member is partnered with a seasoned IV room staff member to receive experiential training for 2 to 4 additional weeks.